qgis/qwc2-demo-app/doc/src/plugins.md

 Authentication<a name="authentication"></a>
 ----------------------------------------------------------------
+Handles authentication

-Handles authentication via the authentication service specified by `authServiceUrl`.
+Invokes the the authentication service specified by `authServiceUrl` in `config.json`.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|